pyedifice/pyedifice/docs/source/tutorial.rst

 :class:`HBoxView<edifice.HBoxView>` is an example of a base :class:`QtWidgetElement <edifice.QtWidgetElement>`.
 The HBoxView can have children.
 To establish the HBoxView as a parent Element and then declare its children, we use a
 `with statement <https://docs.python.org/3/reference/compound_stmts.html#with>`_
 context.
 Elements inside the :code:`with` context are children.

-In HTML or XML, you might have written it as:
+In HTML or XML, we might have written it as:

 .. code-block:: xml